-If you’ve been diagnosed with HIV, your doctor may prescribe highly active antiretroviral therapy (HAART).
-HAART can help keep your HIV infection under control, but some of these medications can cause liver problems, especially in patients coinfected with hepatitis C.
+If a person has been diagnosed with HIV, their doctor may prescribe highly active antiretroviral therapy (HAART).
+HAART can help keep HIV under control, but some of these medications can cause liver problems, especially in patients with a hepatitis C coinfection.

-This doesn’t mean you should stop your HIV treatment.
+This doesn’t mean anyone should stop their HIV treatment.
 In fact, the benefits of HAART in patients with coinfection have been shown to outweigh the risks.
-Your doctor will monitor your liver function while you’re on HAART.
+A healthcare provider will monitor a person’s liver function while they’re on HAART.

 Hepatitis C testing

-If you have HIV, it’s a good idea to undergo regular testing for hepatitis C. Experts recommend everyone with an HIV infection get tested for hepatitis C. It’s especially important to see if cirrhosis, or liver scarring, has developed.
-Your doctor should also go over the risk factors for hepatitis C. This can help determine how frequently you need to get tested.
+It’s a good idea for people living with HIV to undergo regular testing for hepatitis C. Experts recommend that everyone diagnosed with HIV get tested for hepatitis C. It’s especially important to see if cirrhosis, or liver scarring, has developed.
+The doctor should also go over the risk factors for hepatitis C. This can help people determine how frequently they need to get tested.

-If you suspect you’ve been exposed to hepatitis C, you may need multiple tests to learn if you have an infection.
-A hepatitis C virus may not show up in your blood tests for several months.
+If a person suspects they’ve been exposed to hepatitis C, they may need multiple tests to learn if they have an infection.
+A hepatitis C virus may not show up in blood tests for several months.

 Hepatitis C symptoms often go unnoticed until the virus has already caused serious liver damage.
-This makes a HCV infection difficult to recognize in its early stages.
-When someone has HIV, hepatitis C is particularly life-threatening because HIV weakens your immune system.
-This makes it harder for your body to fight off the infection.
+This makes an HCV infection difficult to recognize in its early stages.
+When someone has HIV, hepatitis C is particularly dangerous because HIV weakens the immune system.
+This makes it harder for the body to fight off the infection.

 HIV viral load and CD4 count

 An HIV/HCV coinfection can also interfere with HIV treatment.
-Each person will have a different regimen to treat a HIV/HCV coinfection.
-Your doctor will work with you to figure out an individual treatment plan based on:
+Each person will have a different regimen to treat an HIV/HCV coinfection.
+The doctor will work with the individual to figure out a personal treatment plan based on:

 - how much liver damage there is

-- the type of liver damage you’re at risk for
+- the type of liver damage they’re at risk for

-The standard treatment for hepatitis C is less effective for people with HIV, and some medications can increase your risk for liver failure.
-Your doctor will also recommend limiting alcohol consumption as alcohol can speed the progression of liver damage.
+The standard treatment for hepatitis C is less effective for people with HIV, and some medications can increase risk for liver failure.
+A doctor will also recommend limiting alcohol consumption as alcohol can speed the progression of liver damage.

-Work with an HIV expert to adjust your medications.
-Your hepatitis C treatment shouldn’t be shorter than 12 weeks.
+Work with an HIV expert to adjust medications.
+Hepatitis C treatment shouldn’t be shorter than 8 weeks.
 There are some drugs or therapies that shouldn’t be used together, such as:

-- elbasvir/grazoprevir with HIV protease inhibitors like cobicistat, efavirenz
+- elbasvir/grazoprevir with HIV protease inhibitors like atazanavir, darunavir, or lopinavir

 - sofosbuvir-based regimens with tipranavir